isomerpages/nlb-learning/_sustainability/Teens/Content.md

 Check out our **playlist** for insights into the intricacies of environmental issues and be inspired to live more sustainably..

-Check out our **learning packages** to learn useful terminologies, and how you can live more sustainably.
+Check out our **learning packages** to learn how marine biodiversity is intimately related to our daily lives.

 <div class="row is-multiline">
   <div class="col is-one-half">